-According to a 2006 article in the San Jose Mercury News, DBI Beverage Inc. distributes Belfast to almost every large Chinese restaurant in San Francisco and to retailers throughout the city's Chinatown.
+According to a 2006 article in the San Jose Mercury News, Belfast is distributed to almost every large Chinese restaurant in San Francisco and to retailers throughout the city's Chinatown.
 Belfast is especially popular in the month of the Chinese New Year.

 Blenheim Ginger Ale traces its roots to the Blenheim Artesian Mineral Springs in South Carolina.
 It was there, in 1903, that Dr. C.R.
 May, a co-founder of the Blenheim Bottling Co., happened upon his recipe after adding Jamaican ginger to the foul-tasting mineral water he had advised his patients to drink.
 Today, Blenheim Ginger Ale, which is spicier than most soft drinks, comes in three flavors: Hot, Not as Hot, and Diet.
 The drink, which was sold for a time at Restoration Hardware stores throughout the country, boasts a bit of a cult following.
 The brand earned some rare publicity in 1994 when Penn Jillette wore a Blenheim T-shirt on a cover of Wired.